 Adderall abuse has been plaguing college campuses for about a decade.
 It is also known as the "study" drug.
 Adderall is a stimulant drug that doctors will prescribe to treat Attention-Deficit Hyperactivity Disorder (ADHD) and Narcolepsy.
-In some instances it has been prescribed as an antidepressant augmentation strategy or to treat chronic fatigue.
+In some instances, it has been prescribed as an antidepressant augmentation strategy or to treat chronic fatigue.
 In addition to the drug being used as intended, it is often used for recreational purposes.
-The reason for this is the medication’s high potential for addiction.
+Adderall has a high potential for addiction.

 The College Study Drug

-Much of Adderall abuse education is aimed at young adults.
+As you can imagine, much of Adderall abuse education is aimed at young adults.
 Specifically, those in American colleges and universities where it takes place.
-This is because the medication is often treated as a smart drug; a stimulant that can assist academic performance and help young students cram for a test.
+This is because the medication is often treated as a smart drug; a stimulant that can assist with academic performance and help young students cram for a test.
 Adderall is also taken to get high because it can produce a euphoric feeling when misused or taken at higher-than-prescribed levels.

 Signals of Adderall Abuse